Watershed Stewardship Grants provide much-needed funding to community stewardship groups to support their efforts.

 If you need to make changes to your current WSG-funded project, you must complete and submit a request for scope change form to the Grant Coordinator.

 Request for Project Extension

-Should your group encounter issues that delay the progress of the project or prevent you from meeting the deadlines outlined in the Grant Agreement, or if your group is unable to complete your project on or before the March 31 project and final report submission deadline and you require more time to complete your project, include a request for extension with your Interim Report.
+Should your group encounter issues that delay the progress of the project or prevent you from meeting the deadlines outlined in the Grant Agreement, or if your group is unable to complete your project on or before the March 31 project and final report submission deadline and you require more time to complete your project, complete and submit a request for extension with your Interim Report to the Grant Coordinator.

 The Story of Stewardship

 It is rewarding to see the reach, diversification and sophistication of stewardship activities supported by this grant program from year to year.
 It is also important to recognize the committed watershed stewardship groups and volunteers who contribute so much time, effort and expertise to improving the health of Alberta watersheds.
 Learn about the grant recipients and their stewardship projects in our interactive online StoryMap.